Scope of application

 In the event of late payment of the restitutio official fee, there are two situations (R1/18):

 The reason is that the second case requires a precise examination of the date of the removal of the impediment (which is not the case for the first two time limits, which run from the end of the missed time limit).
-Therefore, it is not possible to verify that the conditions are met without considering that the request has been filed.
+Therefore, it is not possible to verify that the conditions are met without considering the request as filed.

 Restoration